-2022 2021 2020 2019 2018 TARC's proportion of the net OPEB liability Non-hazardous 1.250% 1.251% 1.320% 1.307% 1.309% TARC's proportionate share of the net OPEB liability \$ 23,929,189 \$ 30,198,452 \$ 22,204,681 \$ 23,202,276 \$ 26,313,427 TARC's covered payroll \$ 31,768,572 \$ 32,008,931 \$ 33,820,338 \$ 32,758,156 \$ 32,089,620 TARC's proportion of the net OPEB liability as a percentage of its covered payroll 75.323% 94.344% 65.655% 70.829% 82.000% Plan fiduciary net position as a percentage of the total OPEB liability 62.907% 51.670% 60.438% 57.622% 52.400% The amounts presented for each fiscal year were determined as of the year end that occurred one year prior that occurred one year prior
+The amounts presented for each fiscal year were determined as of the year end that occurred one year prior.

 This is a 10-year schedule.
 However, the information in this schedule is not required to be presented retroactively.
 Years will be added to this schedule in future fiscal years until 10 years of information is available.

 Changes in Assumptions and Benefit Terms from 2021 to 2022: Since the prior measurement date, the discount rate used to calculate the total OPEB liability decreased from 5.34% to 5.20%; and the assumed increase in future health care costs, or trend assumption, was updated (i.e. increased) to better reflect more current expectations relating to anticipated future increases in the medical costs.

-Changes in Assumptions and Benefit Terms from 2020 to 2021: Since the prior measurement date, the discount rate used to calculate the total OPEB liability decreased from 5.68% to 5.34%, the assumed increase in future health care costs, or trend assumption, is reviewed on an annual basis and was updated (i.e. increased) to better reflect more current expectations relating to anticipated future increases in the medical costs, and the actuarial information has been updated to reflect anticipated savings from the repeal of the "Cadillac Tax" and "Health Insurer Fee", which occurred in December 2019 from 0% to 2% for non-hazardous members and 50% for hazardous members; the assumed increase in future health care costs, or trend assumption, is reviewed on an annual basis and was updated (i.e. increased) to better reflect more current expectations relating to anticipated future increases in the medical costs for post-age 65 retirees; and the assumed impact Changes in Assumptions and Benefit Terms from 2019 to 2020: Since the prior measurement date, annual salary increases were updated based on the 2018 Experience Study; annual rates of retirement, disability, withdrawal, and mortality were updated based on the 2018 Experience Study; the percent of disabilities assumed to occur in the line of duty was updated of the Cadillac Tax was changed from a 3.6% to a 0.9% load on employer paid premiums for non-Medicare retirees who became participants prior to July 1, 2003 Changes in Assumptions and Benefit Terms from 2018 to 2019: Since the prior measurement date, there have been no changes in actuarial assumptions.
-However, during the 2018 egislative session, House Bill 185 was enacted, which updated the benefit provisions for active members who die in the line of duty.
+Changes in Assumptions and Benefit Terms from 2020 to 2021: Since the prior measurement date, the discount rate used to calculate the total OPEB liability decreased from 5.68% to 5.34%, the assumed increase in future health care costs, or trend assumption, is reviewed on an annual basis and was updated (i.e. increased) to better reflect more current expectations relating to anticipated future increases in the medical costs, and the actuarial information has been updated to reflect anticipated savings from the repeal of the "Cadillac Tax" and "Health Insurer Fee", which occurred in December 2019

+Changes in Assumptions and Benefit Terms from 2019 to 2020: Since the prior measurement date, annual salary increases were updated based on the 2018 Experience Study; annual rates of retirement, disability, withdrawal, and mortality were updated based on the 2018 Experience Study; the percent of disabilities assumed to occur in the line of duty was updated from 0% to 2% for non-hazardous members and 50% for hazardous members; the assumed increase in future health care costs, or trend assumption, is reviewed on an annual basis and was updated (i.e. increased) to better reflect more current expectations relating to anticipated future increases in the medical costs for post-age 65 retirees; and the assumed impact of the Cadillac Tax was changed from a 3.6% to a 0.9% load on employer paid premiums for non-Medicare retirees who became participants prior to July 1, 2003

+Changes in Assumptions and Benefit Terms from 2018 to 2019: Since the prior measurement date, there have been no changes in actuarial assumptions.
+However, during the 2018 legislative session, House Bill 185 was enacted, which updated the benefit provisions for active members who die in the line of duty.
 Benefits paid to the spouses of deceased members have been increased from 25% of the member's final rate of pay to 75% of the member's average pay.
 If the member does not have a surviving spouse, benefits paid to surviving dependent children have been increased from 10% of the member's final pay rate to 50% of average pay for one child, 65% of average pay for two children, or 75% of average pay for three children.
 The TPL as of June 30, 2018 was determined using these updated benefit provisions.

-JEFFERSON COUNTY METRO GOVERNMENT) REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF TARC'S OPEB CONTRIBUTIONS - COUNTY EMPLOYEES' RETIREMENT SYSTEM - NON-HAZARDOUS (A COMPONENT UNIT OF LOUISVILLE/ TRANSIT AUTHORITY OF RIVER CITY June 30, 2022
+TRANSIT AUTHORITY OF RIVER CITY (A COMPONENT UNIT OF LOUISVILLE/ JEFFERSON COUNTY METRO GOVERNMENT) REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF TARC'S OPEB CONTRIBUTIONS - COUNTY EMPLOYEES' RETIREMENT SYSTEM - NON-HAZARDOUS June 30, 2022